Academic training involves work, training, or experience related to a student’s field of study; and it may be paid or unpaid.

-- Post-doctoral Training: After completing a U.S. doctorate degree the student may perform academic training for up to 36 months total – including any previously authorized AT, and cannot exceed the total duration of studies in the U.S. Authorization is given only for 18 months at a time.
+- Post-doctoral Training: After completing a U.S. doctoral degree, the student may perform academic training for up to 36 months total – including any previously authorized AT, and cannot exceed the total duration of studies in the U.S. Authorization is given only for 18 months at a time.

 Other things to consider:

 - Part-time vs. Full-time: Part-time academic training is allowed, but it is counted at the same rate as full-time.

 - More than one sequential job or simultaneous jobs may be allowed with permission of the ISSC

 - job offer and academic training application process with the ISSC must be completed not more than 30 days after completion of study (sooner is better);

 - if the student starts academic training right after the study program ends, the 30-day grace period will be preserved for use after academic training; if the student waits the 30 days before starting academic training then the student will have to leave the United States immediately after the end academic training.